Merrimack Concert Association

 How does Merrimack Concert Association spend its money?

 Merrimack Concert Association directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Merrimack Concert Association tax-deductible?